signatureai/signature-core-nodes/docs/nodes/platform_io.md

 | ------- | --------- |
 | boolean | `BOOLEAN` |

-??? note "Pick the code in platform_io.py"
+??? note "Source code in platform_io.py"

     ```python
     class PlatformInputBoolean:
-        """Handles boolean input for the platform.
+        """Processes boolean inputs for the platform.

-        This class processes boolean inputs.

-        Methods:
+        Handles boolean input processing with validation and type checking.

+        Args:
+            title (str): Display title for the boolean input.
+Defaults to "Input Boolean".
+            subtype (str): Must be "boolean".
+            required (bool): Whether the input is required.
+Defaults to True.
+            value (bool): The input boolean value.
+Defaults to False.
+            metadata (str): JSON string containing additional metadata.
+Defaults to "{}".

+        Returns:
-            execute(**kwargs): Returns the input boolean value.
+            tuple[bool]: A tuple containing the boolean value.

         Raises:
-            ValueError: If input values are not of the expected types.
+            ValueError: If value is not a boolean.

+        Notes:
+            - Simple boolean validation and processing
+            - Returns original boolean value without modification
         """

         @classmethod